soen387-fall2016/erm-dataservice/erm-dataservice-server/README.md

 This project uses Spring Boot which makes setup/configuration very easy.

 All entities are configured as Java classes, and Hibernate takes care of the database mappings.
-I don't believe we even have to write a schema, but it will be possible to export it from the running database if need be.
+There is no need to mess with the database schema, since it is created & updated automatically by Hibernate.
+However it is possible to export it using regular MySQL ways of dumping database data.

 ### Database
 The service uses an embedded H2 database when running the ```bootRun``` and ```test``` tasks.
 This is only an in-memory database, so nothing is persisted.
 When the project is built as a JAR, it can be run with the CLI flags ```--spring.profiles.active=prod --spring.datasource.password=<mysql-password> --spring.datasource.url=<mysql-url> --spring.datasource.username=<mysql-user>``` to run using an existing MySQL/MariaDB database.

 ### API
-Spring Boot is also set up to expose all of the entites as REST API endpoints automatically.
+Spring Boot is set up to expose all of the entites as REST API endpoints automatically using the [spring-data-rest](https://github.com/spring-projects/spring-data-rest) plugin.
-Everything is configurable, it just hasn't been done yet.

 ## How to build